edonohue8/employee-organizer/README.md

 ## Installation

 Please first set-up database by opening and executing schema and seed sql files in db folder with MySqlWorkbench.
+After database is ready to be queried, open 'employee-organizer.js' to make sure your connection port is correct on line 40 and to enter your MySql root password on line 42.

 To install necessary dependencies, run the following command:

 ```
 npm install